Recent self-harm figures highlight that children as young as ten are presenting with self-harm.

-Ahead of this year’s Self-Injury Awareness Day on March 1st, St Patrick’s Mental Health Services and Pieta House are calling attention to recent self-harm figures which highlight that children as young as ten are presenting with self-harm, and that incidences among LGBTI+ young people are twice as high compared to their non-LGBTI+ peers.
+To mark Self-Injury Awareness Day 2019, St Patrick’s Mental Health Services (SPMHS) and Pieta House called attention to these recent figures, which also raise that incidences among LGBTI+ young people are twice as high compared to their non-LGBTI+ peers.

-- Pieta House has seen a 23% increase in the number of clients presenting with self-harm since 2017
+- Pieta House has seen a 23% increase in the number of clients presenting with self-harm since 2017.

-- The highest rates of self-harm in both males and females in the first six months of 2018 were among adolescents and young adults (NSRF)
+- The highest rates of self-harm in both males and females in the first six months of 2018 were among adolescents and young adults (National Suicide Research Foundation [NSRF])

 - There were 6,124 self-harm presentations to hospitals in the first half of 2018, representing a 4% increase from 2017

-- There was a 21% increase in self-harm in 10-24 year olds between 2007 and 2017 (NSRF)
+- There was a 21% increase in self-harm in 10-24 year olds between 2007 and 2017

 - There are twice as many incidences of self-harm in the LGBTI+ community compared to their non-LGBTI+ peers (BeLonGTo).

-"In reality, the incidences of self-harm are even higher than the recorded figures as many people will not present to hospitals at all; often as a result of the stigma and negative attitudes towards mental health difficulties that are still engrained within Irish society.”
+"In reality, the incidences of self-harm are even higher than the recorded figures, as many people will not present to hospitals at all, often as a result of the stigma and negative attitudes towards mental health difficulties that are still engrained within Irish society.”

 Lena Lenehan, Senior Clinical Director, Pieta House added: